DiLiberto-Lab/ARC-Hub-listening-study/index.md

     <h2>Why are we doing this?</h2>

-    <p>Many neurodivergent children find it difficult to focus on speech in busy listening environments such as classrooms.</p>
+    <p>Many neurodivergent people find it difficult to focus on speech in busy listening environments such as classrooms.</p>

-    <p>Our research uses child-friendly EEG to understand how the brain processes speech in these situations.</p>
+    <p>Our research uses child-friendly ECG to understand how the brain processes speech in these situations.</p>

-    <p>Our findings will help guide future listening technologies and environments that better support neurodivergent children at home and at school.</p>
+    <p>Our findings can help guide future listening technologies and environments that better support neurodivergent children at home and at school!</p>

   </div>